idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Ship as frequently as possible
 - Nice people
 - Always paying down technical debt
+- I hate the term "bring solutions not problems", it encourages people to freeze.
+Instead - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important

 ### How do you make a good culture?